imoghul/DTA-calculator/README.md

 ##### Test Preferences

-The test preferences are specifically stored in a sub dictionary under the element "Test Preferences".
+The test preferences are specifically stored in a sub dictionary under the key "Test Preferences".
 In this sub dictionary, data to be retrieved from a specific test is defined in a list which is assigned to the key of its test.

 Different tests have different syntax due to the nature of how the corresponding csv files are layed out.
 The keys for different tests are
 * FT1 - ft1 files